metacpan/metacpan-cpan-extracted/distros/Z/Zonemaster-LDNS/README.md

 ## Introduction

-This module provides a Perl interface to the [ldns library](https://www.nlnetlabs.nl/projects/ldns/) from [NLnet Labs](https://www.nlnetlabs.nl/).
-This module includes the necessary C code from ldns, so the library does not need to be globally installed.
-It does, however, rely on a sufficiently recent version of OpenSSL being present.
+This module provides a Perl interface to the [ldns library] from [NLnet Labs] and depends on it being available.
+The module can either compile and use those libraries internally or link to already available ldns library given that the version is high enough.
+In both cases it relies on a sufficiently recent version of OpenSSL being present.

-This module is written as part of the [Zonemaster project](http://github.com/zonemaster/zonemaster), and therefore primarily exposes the functionality needed for that.
+This module is written as part of the [Zonemaster project], and therefore primarily exposes the functionality needed for that.
 Since Zonemaster is a diagnostic tool, that means the functions most used are those for looking things up and inspecting them.

-If you want a module that specifically aims to be a complete and transparent interface to ldns, [DNS::LDNS](http://search.cpan.org/~erikoest/DNS-LDNS/) is a better fit than this module.
+If you want a module that specifically aims to be a complete and transparent interface to ldns, [DNS::LDNS] is a better fit than this module.

 Initially this module was named Net::LDNS.